-Farm), Yattendon Road - This 19th century farm is recorded on the First Edition Ordnance Survey map 1872-1885 but by the third epoch map 1912-24, most of the L-shaped farmyard had been demolished and redeveloped for housing.
-However, the smaller former farmhouse to the east was not removed, and in the early 21st century is named Old Cottage.
-The two-storey red brick rectangular dwelling has a central entrance porch under a clay- tile roof with tall brick chimneys and yellow brick pots at either end.
+Farm), Yattendon Road - Of interest historically as the last visible remains of Little Hungerford Farm, this 19th century farm is recorded on the First Edition Ordnance Survey map 1872-1885 but by the third epoch map 1912-24, most of the L-shaped farmyard had been demolished and redeveloped for housing.
+However, the smaller former farmhouse to the east was not removed, and in the early 21st century is named

+Old Cottage.
+The design and architecture of this two-storey red brick rectangular dwelling is typical of the Victorian period, featuring a central entrance porch under a clay-tile roof with tall brick chimneys and yellow brick pots at either end.
 Front elevations are mainly decorative clay tile-hanging over white-washed brick.
 The farm's original barn and high brick wall can still be seen on Deacons Lane towards the junction with Yattendon Road.

-7.24 Warborough Cottages, Pond Lane - This building probably originates from the 18th century and was formerly known as Chapel Farm cottage.
-A building in this location can be seen on John Roque's map of 1761 and on the Ordnance Survey First edition map surveyed between 1877 - 1878 and published in 1883.
+7.24 Warborough Cottages, Pond Lane - Of historic interest because of its association with nationally famous author DH Lawrence, this building probably originates from the 18th century and was formerly known as Chapel Farm cottage.
+It is also of architectural interest, featuring the original timber framing typical of this period.
+The hipped slate roof, using slate probably transported from Wales, would have been more expensive than locally produced clay tiles which would suggest a seen on John Roque's map of 1761 and on the Ordnance Survey First edition map surveyed between 1877 - 1878 and published in 1883.
 Also visible from Chapel Lane, it is built of red brick, under a hipped slate roof with clay ridge tiles.
 The original timber framing is clearly visible on the upper storey northern end wall.
-The present building has been extended and modified from its original L-shape and is now two cottages each featuring a small front-facing gable with black and white mock timber framing over the first storey casement window.
+The present building has been extended and modified from its original L-shape and is now two cottages each featuring a small frontfacing gable with black and white mock timber framing over the first storey casement window.
 From early 1917 to November 1919, Chapel Farm Cottage was intermittently home to the author D.H.
 Lawrence and his wife.
 Life in Hermitage and various local characters he met during his stay in Hermitage are reflected in his novels 'The Fox' and in a chapter of 'Aaron's Rod' both written during his stays in Hermitage.

-7.25 Pinewood Cottage, Chapel Lane - Pinewood Cottage was located at the entrance to the site of the former Pinewood Brickworks (1908-1967) and was apparently constructed to illustrate the range of bricks and tiles manufactured at the site.
+7.25 Pinewood Cottage, Chapel Lane - Pinewood Cottage was located at the entrance to the site of the former Pinewood Brickworks (1908-1967).
+Its architectural interest lies chiefly in its unusual roofing profile.
+It was apparently constructed to illustrate the range of bricks and tiles manufactured at the site.
 During World War II the cottage was used as a guardroom when the brickworks became an RAF maintenance unit.
-It is uncertain when Pinewood Cottage was built since it is not shown on the 3rd epoch Ordnance Survey Map (1912-24) but is believed to date from the late 1920s or early 1930s.
+It is uncertain when Pinewood Cottage was built since it is not shown on the 3rd epoch

+Ordnance Survey Map (1912-24) but is believed to date from the late 1920s or early 1930s.